Gdoc/Admin

 The overall trend can be broken down into two key drivers: a reduction in the likelihood of divorce for younger cohorts; and a lengthening of marriage before divorce for those that do separate.

-We see both of these factors in the analysis of divorce rates in the US from Stevenson and Wolfers.13 This chart maps out the percentage of marriages ending in divorce: each line represents the decade they got married (those married in the 1950s, 60s, 70s, 80s and 1990s) and the x-axis represents the years since the wedding.
+We see both of these factors in the analysis of divorce rates in the US from Stevenson and Wolfers.13 This chart maps out the percentage of marriages ending in divorce: each line represents the decade they got married (those married in the 1950s, 60s, 70s, 80s, and 1990s) and the x-axis represents the years since the wedding.

-We see that the share of marriages ending in divorce increased significantly for couples married in 1960s or 70s compared to those who got married in the 1950s.
+We see that the share of marriages ending in divorce increased significantly for couples married in the 1960s or 70s compared to those who got married in the 1950s.
 The probability of divorce within 10 years was twice as high for couples married in the 1960s versus those who got married in the 1950s.
 For those married in the 1970s, it was more than three times as likely.

-You might have heard the popularised claim that "half of marriages end in divorce".
+You might have heard the popularised claim that "half of all marriages end in divorce".
 We can see here where that claim might come from – it was once true: 48% of American couples that married in the 1970s were divorced within 25 years.

 But since then the likelihood of divorce has fallen.
 It fell for couples married in the 1980s, and again for those in the 1990s.
 Both the likelihood of divorce has been falling, and the length of marriage has been increasing.